-The shape of a Section 250 defence
+The shape of a Section 250 evidence record

 The Civil Evidence Act 1995, sections 8-9